cyverse/cacao-tf-llama2/README.md

 It allows user to import templates defined in various templating language(e.g. terraform, ansible, argo workflow) from any git hosting solution (e.g. Github, Gitlab);
 and deploy it to a cloud provider (e.g. OpenStack, AWS, K8S).

-This is CACAO formatted Terraform and Ansible meant to deploy instances with llama2 configured from [this article](https://towardsdatascience.com/running-llama-2-on-cpu-inference-for-document-q-a-3d636037a3d8) using [this repo](https://github.com/kennethleungty/Llama-2-Open-Source-LLM-CPU-Inference)
+This is CACAO formatted Terraform and Ansible meant to deploy a quantized verion of Open Source LLMs on local CPU inference originally developed by K. Leung, from [this repo](https://github.com/kennethleungty/Llama-2-Open-Source-LLM-CPU-Inference)

 More information about CACAO can be found [in this repo](https://gitlab.com/cyverse/cacao)